Bronze Criteria

 Spill the Tea

-Handler offers ear and cups hand around ear, dog places nose by handler’s ear as if telling a secret.
-Hold for 5 seconds.
+With their hand cupped around their ear, handler offers their ear to the dog.
+The dog places their nose by handler’s ear as if telling a secret.
+Hold for 3 seconds.

-Dog steps into harness or piece of clothing (at least 2 from paws or head in) without showing considerable fear, resistance or discomfort.
+Dog steps into harness or piece of clothing (at least 2 front paws, or head in) without showing considerable fear, resistance or discomfort.
 We want to see that your dog is comfortable.

 Synchronized Head Tilt